 - If the fillet is thick, make sure that each side is flipped and cooked until all sides are lightly browned.

-- Serve the salsa with the perfectly juicy, flaky salmon filets.
+- Serve the mango-avocado salsa with the perfectly juicy pan-seared salmon fillets.